 See similar blog posts

-How worldwide demand for game jobs changed in 2020
+How worldwide demand in game jobs market changed in 2020?

 In 2019, the market was valued at an impressive USD 151.55 B. By 2021 it’s predicted to reach USD 180.1B with mobile gaming taking over as the most in-demand segment of the market.
 Moreover, it is expected to reach a staggering USD 256.97 B by the year 2025!
 The most revenue (in million USD) is coming from China (32,536), followed by the United States (25,426), Japan (14,048), Sweden (4,430), United Kingdom (4,238), and France (2,977).

 Contributing to the numbers above is definitely cloud gaming.
 The emergence of that type of gaming is driving the market big time.
 Recent improvements in advanced cloud technology have allowed turning the idea of cloud gaming into reality.
 In cloud gaming, the server, where all the games are stored, does all the computation work (including game scene rendering, game logic processing, video encoding, and video streaming).
 Several big players in this market, such as Online, G-Cluster, Gaikai are already offering commercial cloud gaming.
 And it seems that cloud gaming is here to stay positioning itself as a solid competitor for the traditional game market.
 Sega, Ubisoft, Epic Games, Atari, Warner Bros, just to name a few, have established cooperation with Onlive to distribute their games.

 To surprise many, virtual reality is proving to become a major keystone for the game jobs market.
 It’s predicted that by 2020 players will spend USD 4.5 B on immersive gaming.
 Worth to mention there are two names of the companies; BigScreenVR and AltSpaceVR that are currently leading and expedite a virtual future perhaps faster than many expected.
 More to come here!